-Northwest Academy Exploratory (8th Grade) students flex their intellectual and artistic muscles as they work with increasingly complex and challenging material and projects.
-These students experience a high school caliber curriculum that prepares them to achieve with confidence when they enter ninth grade.
+Northwest Academy Exploratory (8th Grade) students flex their intellectual and artistic muscles, working with increasingly complex and challenging material and projects.
+These students experience a high-school caliber curriculum that prepares them to achieve with confidence when they enter ninth grade.

 In English, students hone their writing, comprehension, and analytical skills and are introduced to increasingly challenging literature.
-In both the Modern Conflicts and Earth Science classes, students examine the relationship between scientific resource management issues and world conflicts.
-Arts electives round out a student’s day with choices in Music, Dance (modern and jazz), Visual Art, Digital Photography, and Theatre (Shakespeare).
+In Modern Conflicts and Earth Science classes, students examine the relationships between scientific resource management issues and world conflicts.
+Arts electives offer choices in Music, Dance (modern and jazz), Visual Art, Digital Photography, and Theatre (Shakespeare).
 In the teacher-guided High School Lab/Study Hall, students sharpen work habits they will need to succeed in high school.
-Students may take an optional world language course, choosing from Mandarin, Spanish, or French, at the Introductory through Fluent levels.
+In Math, students are evaluated and placed according to their skill level, typically in Pre-Algebra, Algebra 1, Geometry, or Algebra 2.
+Students may take an optional World Language course, choosing from Mandarin, Spanish, or French, at the Introductory through Fluent levels.